-Before installing memory module, turn off the system completely.
-Do not install memory module when the system is in suspended mode.
+Before removing/replacing the memory module, turn the system off completely.
+Do not replace the memory module when the system is in Standby/Hibernate mode.

-1. Using a screwdriver, open the memory compartment cover on the bottom of the system.
+1. Using a screwdriver, open the memory module compartment cover on the bottom of the computer.